- Methodology article

 Electronic supplementary material

-Additional file 4:Tables S3-S5.
+Additional file 4:.
 Table S3.
 Comparisons of estimate for τ with and without incorporation of a quantitative covariate under one-locus recessive model (a).
 Table S4.
 Comparisons of estimate for τ with and without incorporation of a quantitative covariate under one-locus dominant model (b).
 Table S5.
 Comparisons of estimate for τ with and without incorporation of a quantitative covariate under one-locus additive model (c).
 (DOC 77 KB)

 About this article